begedin/e2e-workshop/README.md

 npm run dev
 ```

-Navigate to `/backend` and make sure you can run it in E2E mode
+Navigate to `/backend_initial` and make sure you can run the tests as well as
+running the server in dev mode.

 ```
 cd e2e-workshop/backend
 mix deps.get
-MIX_ENV=e2e mix ecto.setup
+MIX_ENV=test mix ecto.setup
+mix test
-MIX_ENV=e2e mix phx.server
+mix phx.server
 ```

 This should allow you to follow the process of addinga Cypress testing suite